minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 report.html
 ~~~~~~~~~~~

-Inside this file we create a template of how our report should look
+Inside this file, we create a template of how our report should look
 like.
 This html file makes use of the `Django template
 language <https://docs.djangoproject.com/en/5.0/ref/templates/language/#the-django-template-language>`__.
 In our example we will make a very simple, bare bones page that displays